 albert has worked with clients ranging from TV institutions such as the BBC, ITV and Channel 4 through to streamers like Netflix and industry bodies such as the BFI.

-In May 2024, albert teamed up with long-running soap Emmerdale, then celebrating its 10,000th episode, to help aid the show's transition towards becoming a net-zero production.
+After the series had been a long-time champion of sustainability practices, becoming a case study in albert's 2023 Annual Review, the organisation teamed up with long-running soap Emmerdale to celebrate its 10,000th episode, helping to further aid the show's transition towards becoming a net-zero production.

 Head of production on the series, Nader Mabadi, explained: "Whether it's behind the scenes or in the on-screen daily lives of our characters, we feel a responsibility to show and talk about these things."